killerdolp/2D-report-ALGO/Report.md

 ### Sub-Operations
-Before we dive into the main operations for the rewards system, there are some fundamental sub-operations that would be used in the following main operations (insert, delete and update)
+Before we dive into the main operations for the rewards system, there are some fundamental sub-operations that would be used in the following main operations (insert, delete and update).
 ##### ROTATION  OPERATIONS
 ```
 FUNCTION ROTATE_LEFT(RBT,node):